 Want to become a special education teacher?
 Now you can do it at LDA Minnesota.

-LDA is proud to be part of the initial small group of organizations funded to develop Alternative Teacher Licensure programs under a new law in Minnesota.
-That means instead of enrolling at a college or university to become a teacher, you can take courses offered by an alternative licensure site like LDA Minnesota.
+LDA is the first Alternative Teacher Preparation program approved for initial teacher licensure under a new law in Minnesota.
+That means instead of enrolling at a college or university to become a teacher, you can take courses offered by an alternative preparation and licensure site like LDA Minnesota.

 Academic and Behavior Strategist (ABS) Licensure